How Electricity Markets Work

 Transmission Constraints

 Electricity cannot always move freely across the grid.
 Transmission limits and congestion can create regional price differences.
+When lines become congested, the system operator may need to dispatch more expensive local generators to meet demand.

 Retail Electricity

 Most consumers do not participate directly in wholesale markets.
 Instead, utilities or retail providers purchase electricity and deliver it to customers.
+Retail pricing may include:

 The Impact of Renewable Energy